binbashar/terraform-aws-tfstate-backend/README.md

 | vpc\_ids\_list | VPC id to access the S3 bucket vía vpc endpoint.
 The VPCe must be in the same AWS Region as the bucket. | `list(string)` | `[]` | no |

-#### To use gateway endpoints, you need to be aware of the current limitations:
+#### To use gateway endpoints, you need to be aware of the current limitations

 - You cannot use an AWS prefix list ID in an outbound rule in a network ACL to allow or deny outbound traffic to the service specified in an endpoint.
 If your network ACL rules restrict traffic, you must specify the CIDR